 low levels of calcium in your blood (hypocalcemia); or

-if you have ever had a serious side effect while using Phenergan or any other phenothiazine.
+if you have ever had a serious side effect while using promethazine or any other phenothiazine.

 How should I take Phenergan?

 Take Phenergan exactly as prescribed by your doctor.
-Do not take it in larger amounts or for longer than recommended.
-Follow the directions on your prescription label.
+Follow all directions on your prescription label.
+Your doctor may occasionally change your dose to make sure you get the best results.
+Do not take this medicine in larger or smaller amounts or for longer than recommended.

-Call your doctor if your symptoms do not improve, or if they get worse while taking Phenergan.
+Call your doctor if your symptoms do not improve, or if they get worse while using Phenergan.

-This medication can cause you to have unusual results with certain medical tests.
+This medicine can cause unusual results with certain medical tests.
 Tell any doctor who treats you that you are using Phenergan.